ArdenIvanov/svelte-intellisense/README.md

 ## Installation

 This extension provides a features for `svelte` language files.
-For basic support of `svelte` files you should install this extension: [VSCode Svelte](https://marketplace.visualstudio.com/items?itemName=JamesBirtles.svelte-vscode) that provides svelte syntax highlihting and syntax checks.
+For basic support of `svelte` files you should install this extension: [VSCode Svelte](https://marketplace.visualstudio.com/items?itemName=JamesBirtles.svelte-vscode) that provides svelte syntax highlighting and syntax checks.

 ## Features

 ### Go to definition

-This extension supports a go to defenition VSCode feature to quick navigation between components.
+This extension supports a go to definition VSCode feature for quick navigation between components.
-Just click to component usage in markup or symbol in import section and view source code of them.
+Just click to component usage in markup or symbol in import section and view its source code.

 ![Go to definition](images/goto-definition.gif)

 ### Hover

-Component documentation provider on hover in template markup, import statement and components scope.
+Component documentation is provided on hover in template markup, import statement and components section.

 ![Component hover documentation](images/component-hover.gif)